SwinRoverTeam/srt_wiki/docs/guides/ardupilot.md

 There's a special group, called "all", that comprises all programs.

-#### Main groups ####

-The main groups form a partition of all programs.
-Besides separating the programs logically, they also define where they are built.

-The main groups are:

- - bin: *the main binaries, that is, ardupilot's main products - the vehicles and Antenna Tracker*
- - tools
- - examples: *programs that show how certain libraries are used or to simply test their operation*
- - benchmarks: *requires `--enable-benchmarks` during configurarion*
- - tests: *basically unit tests to ensure changes don't break the system's logic*

-All build files are placed under `build/<board>/`, where `<board>` represents the board/platform you selected during configuration.
-Each main program group has a folder with its name directly under `build/<board>/`.
-Thus, a program will be stored in `build/<board>/<main_group>/`, where `<main_group>` is the main group the program belongs to.
-For example, for a linux build, arduplane, which belongs to the main group "bin", will be located at `build/linux/bin/arduplane`.

-#### Main product groups ####

-Those are groups for ardupilot's main products.
-They contain programs for the product they represent.
-Currently only the "copter" group has more than one program - one for each frame type.

-The main product groups are:

- - antennatracker
- - copter
- - plane
- - rover

 #### Building a program group ####

 Ardupilot adds to waf an option called `--program-group`, which receives as